-- Chop the onions and set aside.
+- Chop the onions and set them aside.
 Clean the mushroom with kitchen paper, slice them.
 Set aside.

 - Heat 1 ½ tablespoons of the butter in a large skillet or pan, one which has a lid.
-Cook the chicken legs until nicely browned on both sides, about 4 minutes each side.
+Cook the chicken legs until nicely browned on both sides, about 4 minutes on each side.

 - Add the chopped onions and cook, stirring often, for about 2 minutes.
 Add the sliced mushrooms and stir for about 2 minutes.
 Add the Riesling.

 - Sprinkle the chicken legs with salt and white pepper.
 Bring to a boil.
-Cover, turn down the heat and simmer for about 25-30 minutes or until the chicken legs are cooked through and tender.
+Cover, turn down the heat, and simmer for about 25-30 minutes or until the chicken legs are cooked through and tender.
 Remove the chicken legs from the sauce and keep warm while you finish the sauce.

-- Let the sauce cook on medium high heat, uncovered, until reduced by half, about 8 minutes.
+- Let the sauce cook on medium-high heat, uncovered, until reduced by half, about 8 minutes.

 - Add the cream, turn the heat down and let bubble gently for about 2 minutes until slightly thickened.
 Adjust the taste with salt and white pepper.

 - While the sauce cooks, halve the grapes if very large.
 Heat the remaining ½ tablespoon butter in a pan.
 Add the grapes and roast for about 2 minutes, stirring often.

 - Return the chicken legs to the pan with the sauce, add the grapes, stir gently around the chicken legs.

 - Sprinkle with chopped parsley just before serving.
 Serve as suggested above.